Back to Blog

 Toptal is an online platform where you can find freelancers proficient in a wide range of categories, including software developers, project managers, finance professionals, and more.

-The platform has a very rigorous screening process, accepting only 3% of all freelancer applications on a yearly basis.
+The platform has a very rigorous screening process, accepting only 3% of all freelancer applications each year.

-Toptal has the priciest offers out of everyone on this list.
+Toptal has the priciest offers of everyone on this list.
 Their hourly rates range from $60 to $250 per hour for a single professional.
-Additionally, employers also must make a mandatory $500 deposit that will go toward their credit for the first hire.
-If you don’t want to proceed with the hiring process, the deposit will be refunded to you fully.
+Additionally, employers must make a mandatory $500 deposit that will be applied to their first-hire credit.
+If you don’t want to proceed with the hiring process, the deposit will be fully refunded to you.

 How to hire on Toptal: